litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Notable changes
+### 0.1.18
+- [Feature] Full support for separate backends for a single domain by path.
+- [Feature] Added examples tarball to helm distribution.
+- [Bug Fix] Increased helm default timeouts so that a slow backend won't cause the load balancer to go into a crash loop.

 ### 0.1.17
 - [Bug Fix] Fixed bug introduced in 0.1.16 where only the default backend is used if there are multiple backends.